Dawa Life Sciences

 Dawa Life Sciences is a Kenyan life sciences company with core competencies in healthcare.
 It was founded by Dr. Raju Mohindra and Dr. Ajay Patel in 1994.
-Dawa Life Sciences provides better medication for humans and animals (Pharmaceuticals and Animal Health) and supports high-quality food and water supply (Chemicals).
+Dawa Life Sciences provides better medication for humans and animals (Pharmaceuticals and Animal Health).
 The company is based in Kenya and is structured to offer a wide range of products and support throughout the region and beyond.